 Sennheiser Accentum Pros and Cons

-- Very good sound quality (after EQ)
+- Good sound quality (after EQ)

 - 50 hour battery life

-- Incredible value at around $120
+- Incredible value on sale

 - Very lightweight